Volunteer

 Board Members

-The Nature Sanctuary Society’s Board of Directors follows leading governance practices and supports our Executive Director and staff members to meet our mission to: Conserve and restore Nature Sanctuary lands and waters while inspiring stewardship through community engagement and collaboration.
+The Society’s Board of Directors follows leading governance practices and supports our Executive Director and Staff team to meet our mission to: Conserve and restore Nature Sanctuary lands and waters while inspiring stewardship through community engagement and collaboration.

 Photo by Karissa Chandrakate